Oenochroma privata (Walker, 1860)

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

-The adult moths are pale brown with a faint pattern of a few dark lines and spots.
+The forewings of the adult moths of this species are pale brown with a faint pattern of a few dark lines and spots.
+The hindwings each have a complex dark mark near the middle.
 The wing margins are scalloped, and the forewing wingtips recurved.
 The moths have a wingspan of about 2 cms.
 The underside has a dark band across each wing.

 (Photo: courtesy of Donald Hobern, Blackheath, New South Wales)